-In the next year, NABS hopes to add a member forum to our website where boarding school survivors and descendants will be able to communicate with each other.
+In the future, NABS hopes to add a member forum to our website where boarding school survivors and descendants will be able to communicate with each other.
 As a community, it’s important that we support each other as relatives as we heal from the collective, profound trauma of U.S. Indian boarding schools.
 In addition, NABS is always willing to visit communities and help educate folks on boarding school history, impacts, and healing or enter into tribal consultation for trauma informed programs or research.

 We support healing that is led by Tribal Nations and Native communities and we aim to support that healing in every way possible.
 We will be continuing to update this list of resources, so if you are a care provider that works with boarding school survivors and descendants and would like to be added as a resource, please email us at [email protected].